How do voters evaluate the judges?

 In 1992 Arizona voters amended the state constitution to create a process for evaluating the performance of judges appointed through merit selection.
 The constitution requires that the performance evaluation process include input from the public and that judicial performance reports be given to the voters before the state's general election.

 The Commission on Judicial Performance Review (JPR) was created to conduct the periodic performance reviews of appointed judges required by the constitution.
 The public has the key role in the performance review process.
 Jurors, witnesses, litigants, people who represent themselves in court, attorneys and court staff who have observed the judge at work are surveyed about the judge's performance.
 The JPR Commission sets standards for judicial performance and works under procedures adopted by the Supreme Court.
 Like the judicial nominating commissions, public members form the majority of the JPR Commission.
-The Commission is composed of 18 members of the public, six attorneys and six judges.
+The Commission is composed of 34 individuals who are members of the public, attorneys and judges.

 The JPR Commission uses the public input to decide whether each judge subject to retention election "Meets" or "Does Not Meet" judicial performance standards.
 The Commission reports its decision and the information collected from the surveys in the Secretary of State Voter Information Pamphlet and on this website.
 Voters can use the JPR Commission's findings and data reports to decide how they will vote on each judge on the retention ballot.